What is an F Test to Compare Two Variances?

-A Statistical F-Test can be used to compare two variances, s1 and s2, by dividing them.
+A Statistical F Test uses an F Statistic to compare two variances, s1 and s2, by dividing them.
 The result is always a positive number (because variances are always positive).
 The equation for comparing two variances with the f-test is:

 F = s21 / s22

 F Test to compare two variances by hand: Steps